Sotheby's displays top Russian lots in Moscow

 MOSCOW Riding a wave of booming global sales in Russian art, Sotheby's opened a show in Moscow this week of early 20th century works, including top-lots from its upcoming New York and London auctions.

-Sotheby's says its sales of Russian art have grown from $6 million (3 million pounds) in 2000 to $50 million in the first half of 2011 alone -- nearly 1.5 percent of the auction house's total turnover.
+Sotheby's says its sales of Russian art have grown from $6 million in 2000 to $50 million in the first half of 2011 alone -- nearly 1.5 percent of the auction house's total turnover.

 "The Russian market is alive today...
 It is showing very strong growth," Jo Vickery, head of the Russian art department at Sotheby's in London, told Reuters.